-Allowed: water without added caloric sweetners; 100% fruit and vegetable juices, fruit-based drinks that contain at least 50% fruit juice and that do not contain additional caloric sweeteners (if available); sport drinks, unflavored or flavored low-fat or fat-free fluid milk and nutritionally-equivalent nondairy beverages (to be defined by the USDA)
+Allowed: water without added caloric sweeteners; 100% fruit and vegetable juices, fruit-based drinks that contain at least 50% fruit juice and that do not contain additional caloric sweeteners (if available); sport drinks, unflavored or flavored low-fat or fat-free fluid milk and nutritionally-equivalent nondairy beverages (to be defined by the USDA)

-Not allowed: soft drinks and carbonated beverages of any kind; iced teas; fruit based drinks that contain less than 50% real fruit juice or that contain additional caloric sweeteners; beverages containing caffeine, excluding low-fat or fat-free chocolate milk (which contains trivial amounts of caffeine)
+Not allowed: soft drinks (w/exception of high school students); iced teas; fruit based drinks that contain less than 50% real fruit juice or that contain additional caloric sweeteners; (w/exception of high school students) beverages containing caffeine, excluding low-fat or fat-free chocolate milk (which contains trivial amounts of caffeine).

-Food or Beverages Sold or Marketed on Campus Outside of the School Nutrition Program
+Food or Beverages Sold or Marketed on Campus Outside of the School Nutrition Program are available after school only.

-Vending: No vending machines are available to elementary school students.
-For middle school students vending machines are available after school only.
 No vending machines outside the control of the School Nutrition Program will be operated during the operating hours of the school lunch and breakfast programs.
-The beverage vending contracts for high schools and middle schools should create vending machines with at least 50% of the selection in each machine being juice, water, sports drinks, milk and up to 50% of the selection being low calorie soda and full calorie soda.
-Food vending contracts for high schools and middle schools will include a selection of items that meet the standards of the School Nutrition Program.
+The beverage vending contracts for high schools and middle schools should create vending machines with at least 50% of the selection in each machine being juice, water, sports drinks, milk and up to 50% of the selection being low calorie soda.
+Food vending contracts for high schools and middle schools must include a selection of items that meet the "Smart Snacks" standards.